 Fewer than one in ten UK organisations currently have a standalone well-being strategy that supports the wider organisational strategy.

 Almost two-fifths of employees (38%) are under excessive pressure at work at least once a week.

 Just over two thirds say that long hours working is the norm for their organisation (to a greater or moderate extent).

 One of the biggest challenges faced is the lack of an accountable person for the wellbeing agenda and strategic ownership.
 Often this is a task assigned to H&S or HR as it’s often not clear where wellbeing should sit and without senior-level commitment and drive any agreement is at risk of becoming nebulous and losing direction.

 The first step is to ensure there is senior management commitment to employee wellbeing within your corporate plan and writing an overarching wellbeing strategy would help achieve this.
 There is a growing body of evidence demonstrating the business case for improved employee engagement and wellbeing which are discussed briefly below.

-There is a correlation between employee engagement and positive wellbeing.
+There is a correlation between employee engagement and positive employee health and wellbeing.
 Research has demonstrated that those actively engaged were more committed to their organization.
 It was reported that work engagement is associated with higher levels of psychological wellbeing, lower levels of absence, and this also impacted positively outside of the working environment.
 It has been recognized that it becomes a self-perpetuating circle; healthy employees are more engaged and engaged employees are healthier.